gsubigya/SMSBridgePro/README.md

 # SMS Bridge Pro 📡

-> Turn your Android phone into a programmable SMS gateway — send messages via a secure REST API from anywhere in the world.
+> Turn your Android phone into a programmable SMS gateway send messages via a secure REST API from anywhere in the world.
-'''
 ---
 ## What is this?

 SMS Bridge Pro runs an embedded **Ktor/Netty HTTP server directly on your Android device**.
-Any tool that can make an HTTP request — Postman, cURL, Python, Node.js, your backend — can send SMS messages through your phone's SIM card by hitting a single authenticated endpoint.
+Any tool that can make an HTTP request: Postman, cURL, Python, Node.js, your backend can send SMS messages through your phone's SIM card by hitting a single authenticated endpoint.

 No third-party SMS APIs.
 No per-message fees.
 No SIM registration.
 Just your phone.